olivhoenen/imas-data-dictionary/docs/identifiers.rst

 structure is applicable.

 The use of private indices or names in identifiers structure is discouraged, since this would defeat the purpose of having a standard enumerated list.
-Please create a `GitHub issue
+Please create a new discussion in `proposed changes
-<https://github.com/iterorganization/imas-data-dictionary/issues>`_ when you want to add a
+<https://github.com/iterorganization/imas-data-dictionary/discussions/categories/proposed-changes>`_ when you want to add a
 new identifier value.